Health Plan Basics

 - Referrals are a great way to find the right PCP.
 Can your friends or colleagues recommend a doctor?

 To obtain covered services, you must see a contracted provider.
-You can search our Online Provider Directory that lists PCPs and specialists in the WHA network.
-However, we add new providers periodically and others may leave WHA as they retire or relocate.
-Our online, interactive Provider Directory at mywha.org/directory is a great tool to get the most up-to-date information about participating providers.
+Our online provider directory at mywha.org/directory is a great tool to get the most up-to-date information about participating PCPs and specialists in your network.
 You can also search for a provider by name, provider type, location of the practice(s), medical group affiliation or languages spoken.
+Printed directories are available upon request.

-Since your PCP coordinates all your covered care, it is important that you are completely satisfied with your relationship with him or her.
-If you want to choose a different PCP, you can change your PCP online by logging into your MyWHA account or by calling Member Services.
-WHA will issue you a new ID card confirming your new PCP's name.
-The effective date is the first day of the month following notification.
-You must wait until the effective date before seeking care from your new PCP, or the services may not be covered.
+You can change your PCP online by logging into your MyWHA account or by calling Member Services.
+Your PCP effective date is the first day of the month following your request.
+You must wait until the effective date before seeking care from your new PCP or the services may not be covered.
+Note: PCP changes are not allowed while you are in the hospital or while you are receiving active medical treatment.

-ID cards are mailed to members’ homes within a few weeks of enrolling.
-New ID cards are also mailed whenever a change occurs which affects the information on the card, such as a new PCP, a name change or a new medical plan.
-As a member, you can also access and print your ID card at mywha.org.
+ID cards are mailed to members’ homes no later than two weeks before their effective date.
+Replacement ID cards will be issued in the event of a name change or if dependents are added to your coverage.
+As a member, you can also access and print your ID card at mywha.org or from WHA’s MyWHA mobile app.
 A copy of your enrollment form or electronic enrollment confirmation can also be used as temporary proof of coverage.

 Certain covered services require Prior Authorization from your PCP's affiliated medical group or from WHA in some cases.
 If Prior Authorization is not obtained, you may be liable for the payment of services or supplies.
 WHA and your medical group use qualified physicians and nurses to review service requests to confirm medical necessity and appropriateness.
 You do not need Prior Authorization for Direct Access services, which include annual eye exams and routine gynecological and obstetrical care from participating providers.